Discrete-time Quantum Walks in Qudit Systems: Discussion

 \section{Discussion}

-\subsection{Alternative position state mapping onto the multi-qudits states}
+\paragraph{Alternative position state mapping onto the multi-qudits states}

-The alternative quantum circuits for one-dimensional DTQW in 5-ary quantum systems are shown in Figure \ref{fig:alt51}, \ref{fig:alt52}, \ref{fig:alt53} for different mapping choice of position states (As we will always have two alternatives nearest neighbour position spaces due to the different orthonormal basis states in qudit systems) onto multi-qudits states is shown in the Table \ref{tab:alt5}.
-These mapping choices are the only appropriate mapping of qudit states with the nearest neighbour position space, which make the circuit not only efficient but also generalized for $n$ qudit systems.
-Another alternative mapping choice of position states onto multi-qudits states for one-dimensional DTQW in 4-ary quantum systems is shown in the Table \ref{tab:alt4}.
+The alternative quantum circuits for one-dimensional DTQW in 5-ary quantum systems are shown in Figure \ref{fig:alt51}, \ref{fig:alt52}, \ref{fig:alt53} for different mapping choice of position states (As we will always have two alternatives nearest-neighbor position spaces due to the different orthonormal basis states in qudit systems) onto multi-qudits states are shown in the Table \ref{tab:alt5}.
+These mapping choices are the only appropriate mapping of qudit states with the nearest-neighbor position space, making the circuit efficient and generalized for $n$ qudit systems.